xaerochill/liquid-crystal/README.md

 ## To-Do

+- Fix Pokemon name cut-off when trading via the mobile Trade Corner.
-- Finish restrictions on Pokémon names in EZ Chat Menu.
+- Fix issue with cursor not blinking in bottom of main EZ Chat screen.

 ## Contributors